 I became an International Board Certified Lactation Consultant (IBCLC) in 2014.
 As part of my path to becoming an IBCLC, I took the Certified Lactation Educator Counselor or CLEC course from the University of California, San Diego.
 I was also a WIC Breastfeeding Peer Counselor for Albuquerque’s Northwest Valley office for 3 years.

-I am trained as a birth doula through Birth Arts International, I completed that training the summer of 2012, and have advanced training in rebozo techniques from Gena Kirby.
+I am trained as a birth doula through Birth Arts International, I completed that training during the summer of 2012, and have advanced training in rebozo techniques from Gena Kirby.
 I want all women to feel empowered during their birth and honored during the postpartum period.
 I continued my birth education by adding on childbirth educator training in early 2018 through the Academy of Certified Birth Educators (ACBE) and Birth Arts International.
-I have been blessed to support over 50 Albuquerque Area families as their families grow and would be honored to support your family as well.
+I have been blessed to support over 70 Albuquerque Area families as their families grow and would be honored to support your family as well.
+I am advancing my doula training with The Matrona and will be attending their Certified Holistic Doula training in May 2019 in Sedona, Arizona.
+I also recently completed a 15hr Holding Space for Pregnancy Loss training through The Institute for the Study of Birth, Death, and Breath.

 Placenta work has been a love of mine since encapsulating my own placenta with my first child.
 Each and every placenta I have the privilege to handle and transform fascinates me and tells a story.
 It is not uncommon to find me staring at a fresh placenta print for far longer than most would find normal or casually reading a textbook on placenta pathophysiology.
 I have continued my placenta education through The Association of Placenta Preparation Arts (APPA) as well as professional groups.
 At this point in my career I have had the honor of encapsulating over 400 placentas.

-I also run Dusty Acre Farm in Albuquerque’s beautiful South Valley with my husband, Tobias.
+I also run Dusty Acre Farm in Albuquerque’s beautiful South Valley with my husband, Tobias (hence the frizzle chicken in the photo).
 We have two amazing daughters, Aoife & Fionnuala, who also keep us extra busy.